 FAA Owner Trust

 TVPX Trust Services provides customized FAA owner trust services for aircraft owners, including those individuals and businesses that do not qualify as US citizens for FAA registration purposes under the FAA’s complex citizenship rules.
-By combining the world’s most experienced team of owner trust professionals with its focus on responsiveness, customized solutions and efficiency, TVPX has become one of the leading providers of FAA owner trust services to the aviation marketplace.
+By combining the world’s most experienced team of owner trust professionals with its focus on responsiveness, customized solutions and efficiency, TVPX has become the leading provider of FAA owner trust services to the business aviation marketplace.

 In addition to business aviation, TVPX provides trust services for commercial aviation participants such as airlines, lessors and lenders.
 TVPX’s team of aviation trust professionals has extensive experience in establishing and managing all types of commercial aviation trust and agency structures including: